Marketing is getting tougher.

 Honorable Mention: The sun, a star about 92 million miles from Hoboken, New Jersey.
 If you have the option, natural sunlight is actually better than anything artificial.

 Headphones aren't super critical if you're running a webinar on your own.
 But if your webinar has a co-host, or you plan to play external videos (like a YouTube video) or audio, you'll need them.

-If you're planning to stay off-camera during the entirety of your webinar, you’ll definitely need presentation slides.
+If you're planning to stay off-camera during your webinar, you’ll definitely need presentation slides.
 But even if you stay on camera, slides are the best way to keep your presentation organized and engaging.